Thermomyces lanuginosus: Habitat and ecology

 Thermophilic fungi are primarily compost fungi, though T. lanuginosus has also been found to thrive in spoil tips, senescent grass leaves, sewage, and peat and bog soils, and is the dominant species of thermophilic fungi in hot springs.
 Though it is sometimes found in soil, this is not a natural habitat for T. lanuginosus, and the concentration of spores of thermophilic fungi per gram material is approximately 106 higher in composts than soils.
 It is proposed that their wide presence in soil is due to dispersal of spores elsewhere and fallout from air.

 Thermomyces lanuginosus has two of the most important qualities required for being a compost colonizer - it is able to withstand high temperatures and use complex carbon sources for energy.
 It produces thermostable hemicellulases that degrade hemicellulose of plant biomass into simpler sugars.
 As the temperature in compost systems rises, the pioneer flora disappears and thermophilic fungi become dominant.
-Exothermic reactions of saprophytic and mesophilc microflora raise the temperature to 40 °C, which causes thermophilic spores to germinate and eventually outgrow pioneers, raising the temperature even higher to 60 °C. Around the end of decomposition, thermophilic fungi compose 50-70% of compost biomass.
+Exothermic reactions of saprophytic and mesophilc microflora raise the temperature to 40 °C, which causes thermophilic spores to germinate and eventually outgrow pioneers, raising the temperature even higher to 60 °C. Around the end of decomposition, thermophilic fungi compose 50-70% of compost microbial biomass.
 T. lanuginosus is a secondary sugar fungus and can participate in mutualistic relationships with some true cellulose decomposers of composts.